robotcodedev/robotcode/README.md

 For most things RobotCode uses the installed RobotFramework version to parse and analyse the code, so you get the same errors as when you run it.

-Get addition code analysis with [Robocop](https://robocop.readthedocs.io/).
+Get additional code analysis with [Robocop](https://robocop.readthedocs.io/).
 Just install it in your python environment.

 ### Code Formatting